imthenachoman/nSPListUpload/README.md

 ## Compatibility

-I only have a trial version of **SharePoint 2010 Foundation** on a VM with **IE 11** so that is all I've been able to test on.
+I only have a trial version of **SharePoint 2010 Foundation** on a VM with **IE 11** and **Chrome 43** so that is all I've been able to test on.
 If anyone tests on other SP versions and/or browsers and is willing to test for me that would be appreciated.

 ## How To Use